-Maris, a columnist for the satirical news weekly Charlie Hebdo who wrote under the penname “Uncle Bernard,” was shot dead in an attack on the Paris offices of the paper by heavily armed gunmen in January 2015.
+Bernard Maris, a columnist for the satirical news weekly Charlie Hebdo who wrote under the pen name “Uncle Bernard,” was shot dead in an attack on the Paris offices of the paper by heavily armed gunmen in January 2015.
 In December 2020, 14 people received a guilty verdict and were sentenced for the killing; for two people who appealed, the judgment became final in October 2022.

-Paris prosecutor François Molins told reporters that two men wearing black balaclavas and armed with Kalashnikov machine guns entered the newsroom around 11:30 a.m., The Guardian reported.
-At the entrance, the attackers killed one person–whom Molins did not name–and proceeded to the second floor, where a Charlie Hebdo editorial meeting was taking place, reports said.
+On January 7, 2015, around 11:30 a.m., two men wearing black balaclavas armed with Kalashnikov machine guns entered the newsroom, news reports said.
+At the entrance, the attackers killed one person and proceeded to the second floor, where a Charlie Hebdo editorial meeting was taking place.

-The Guardian reported that among the victims were Maris; Stephane Charbonnier, editor of Charlie Hebdo; cartoonists Jean Cabut, known as Cabu; Georges Wolinski; and Bernard Verlhac, known as Tignous; Moustapha Ourrad, a copy editor and proofreader for the weekly; and Elsa Cayat and Philippe Honoré, columnists for the paper.
+Among the victims were Maris; Stephane Charbonnier, editor of Charlie Hebdo; cartoonists Jean Cabut, known as Cabu; Georges Wolinski; and Bernard Verlhac, known as Tignous; Moustapha Ourrad, a copy editor; Elsa Cayat and Philippe Honoré, columnists for the paper.

 Maris wrote for numerous French language publications, including Le Nouvel Observateur, Le Figaro, Marianne, Le Monde, and Charlie Hebdo.
-Maris also made regular appearances on TV and radio, where he debated economic issues.
-He taught at a number of universities, published several books, and in December 2011 was appointed a member of the General Council of the Banque de France.
+Maris also made regular appearances on television and radio, where he debated economic issues.
+He taught at several universities, published several books, and in December 2011 was appointed a member of the General Council of the Banque de France.

-Charlie Hebdo has been under threat from Islamic extremists and under police protection since the magazine was fire-bombed in 2011, a day after it published a caricature of the Prophet Muhammad and a spoof edition “guest edited” by the Prophet, according to news reports.
+Charlie Hebdo has been under threat from Islamic extremists and under police protection since the magazine was firebombed in 2011, a day after it published a caricature of the Prophet Muhammad and a spoof edition “guest edited” by the Prophet.

 The attack occurred in a highly tense and politically volatile climate in a country confronted with the departure of hundreds of French citizens to fight with Islamic militants in Syria and Iraq; controversies around the place of Islam in French society; and the rise of the nationalist political party National Front, which topped the May 2014 elections to the European Parliament.

-Charlie Hebdo’s most recent cover featured a cartoon on writer Michel Houellebecq, whose new book published the same day as the attack, Soumission (Submission), imagined the victory of a Muslim president by 2022 in France, according to news reports.
+Charlie Hebdo’s most recent cover before the attack featured a cartoon of writer Michel Houellebecq, whose new book, “Soumission” (Submission), published the same day as the attack, imagined the victory of a Muslim president by 2022 in France.

-In the days following the attack, police identified two brothers, Saïd and Chérif Kouachi, as the gunmen, according to news reports.
-On January 9, 2015, following a standoff with police during which the brothers held one hostage, the two were shot dead in a printing warehouse northeast of Paris, news reports said.
+In the days following the attack, police identified two brothers, Saïd and Chérif Kouachi, as the gunmen.
+On January 9, 2015, following a standoff with police during which the brothers held one hostage, the two were shot dead in a printing warehouse northeast of Paris.
 The hostage was freed.
-On the same day, police also shot dead Amedy Coulibaly, who had taken hostages at a supermarket in Paris on January 9 and was accused of having killed a police officer the day before, news reports said.

-On January 14, 2015, Al-Qaeda in the Arabian Peninsula, based in Yemen, issued a statement in which it claimed responsibility for the attack, according to news reports.
+On January 14, 2015, Al-Qaeda in the Arabian Peninsula based in Yemen issued a statement claiming responsibility for the attack.
 The statement said the attack was ordered by Al-Qaeda leader Ayman al-Zawahri and was in response to the publication’s caricatures of Prophet Muhammad.